-AFAS 341 - "National Security Affairs/Preparation for Active Duty I" Credit: 3 Hours social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.
+AFAS 341 - "National Security Affairs/Preparation for Active Duty I" Credit: 3 Hours

+"National Security Affairs/Preparation for Active Duty," is designed for college seniors and gives them the foundation to understand their role as military officers in American society.
+It is an overview of the complex social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.
 The final semester provides information that will prepare the cadets for Active Duty.
 Taken with AFAS 102.
 Prerequisite: AFAS 332 or consent of instructor.